monix/newtypes/site/src/mdoc/docs/core.md

   .sequence
 ```

-With `NewtypeK` and `NewtypeCovariantK` you have to provide the `apply`, `unapply`, and other utilities by youself.
+With `NewtypeK` and `NewtypeCovariantK` you have to provide the `apply`, `unapply`, and other utilities by yourself.
 Which makes sense, as these are more complex types to deal with.

 ## Newsubtype

-[Newsubtype]({{ site.api_baseurl }}/io/monix/newtypes/Newsubtype.html) exposes the base encoding for newsubtypes over types with no type parameters.
+[Newsubtype]({{ site.api_baseurl }}/io/monix/newtypes/Newsubtype.html) exposes the base encoding for new-subtypes over types with no type parameters.
 It functions exactly the same as `Newtype`, except as a subtype of the underlying type instead of as an entirely new type.

 It provides the same utility classes as [Newtype](#newtype), including `NewsubtypeWrapped`, `NewsubtypeValidated`, `NewsubtypeK`, and `NewsubtypeCovariantK`.